levipereira/yolov9-qat/README.md

 - Users interested in implementing object detection using YOLOv9 with QAT on TensorRT platforms can benefit from this repository as it provides a ready-to-use solution.

-We use [TensorRT's pytorch quntization tool](https://github.com/NVIDIA/TensorRT/tree/main/tools/pytorch-quantization) to finetune training QAT yolov9 from the pre-trained weight, then export the model to onnx and deploy it with TensorRT.
+We use [TensorRT's pytorch quantization tool](https://github.com/NVIDIA/TensorRT/tree/main/tools/pytorch-quantization) to finetune training QAT yolov9 from the pre-trained weight, then export the model to onnx and deploy it with TensorRT.
 The accuray and performance can be found in below table.

 For those who are not familiar with QAT, I highly recommend watching this video:<br> [Quantization explained with PyTorch - Post-Training Quantization, Quantization-Aware Training](https://www.youtube.com/watch?v=0VdNflU08yA)